 In the first series, all unicorns had a special power or unique magic trick in addition to limited teleportation called "winking," which may have been a reference to Dungeons & Dragons.

 In the fourth incarnation, they have all have their unique trick in addition to some basic magic like levitation, the extent of which depends on their personal skill and dedication.
 Twilight Sparkle, the primary heroine, is a student of magic who's special talent is magic, allowing her to learn any unicorn magic she sees.
 Most unicorns have vastly less power and versatility.
+The third-season opener also had one of the rare cases of an evil unicorn, King Sombra, a merciless tyrant who's been described as the pony equivalent of Sauron.

 The same series also has drastically rarer Winged Unicorns who tend to be royalty and near-godlike in their power.
 The ones known so far are Princess Celestia (whose power is to control the sun), Princess Luna (who controls the moon), Princess Mi Amore Cadenza aka Cadence/Cadance (whose power is love) and Twilight Sparkle herself - whose precise role is currently unclear - who was transformed into an alicorn and coronated a princess at the close of the third season.
 There also exist changelings, led by QueenChrysalis, who are not ponies but whose true forms resemble zombie/demon unicorns with insect wings.